natcap/invest.users-guide/source/habitat_risk_assessment.rst

 HRA Preprocessor
 ----------------

-Before running the HRA model, it is necessary to concatonate and rate all applicable criteria information.
+Before running the HRA model, it is necessary to concatenate and rate all applicable criteria information.
 This can be accomplished by running the Preprocessor tool, then editing the resulting CVSs.
 If you have already run the model, or have the 'habitat_stressor_ratings' directory from a previous HRA Preprocessor run, you may skip this step and proceed to running the Habitat Risk Assessment tool.

 To run the tool, run the HRA Preprocessor executable.
 This will launch a graphical user interface (GUI).